what is an assembler?

 • Get paid weekly or even daily

-• Get complete control over schedule
+• Get complete control over your schedule

 • Trusted network, verified jobs